2025 E-Navigator Address: P.O. Box 9,

 Upper Room

-NOTE: Only names written on the blue cards, given directly to Pastor Paul, or called into the office will be on the prayer list and Guidelines for Prayer.
+NOTE: Only names written on the prayer cards, given directly to Pastor Paul, or called into the office will be on the prayer list and Guidelines for Prayer.
 Prayer requests will remain on the list until the person who requested it asks to have it removed.

-Volunteers Needed: One person can make a difference!
+One person can make a difference!

 NURSERY!
 Needs your help to take care of the little ones for an hour during Worship!
 If the Lord lays it on your heart to help guide these little ones to know Jesus, please sign up for Nursery time on one Sunday a month!